sc0ttj/AerScript/README.md

  * Introducing the $_HEADER superglobal array which holds all HTTP MIME headers.

+## 64-Bit Integer Arithmetic For All Platforms
+Unless most scripting and programming languages, P# have standardized the size of an integer and is always stored in 8 bytes regardless of the host environment.
+Because there is no cross-platform way to specify 64-bit integer types P# includes typedefs for 64-bit signed integers.
+Thanks to that, integers can store values between -9223372036854775808 and +9223372036854775807 inclusive, both on 32-bit and on 64-bit host OS.

 ## Build Instructions
 P# is a multi-platform software, that can be built on any Operating System.
 On Unix-like. macOS and Cygwin it is as easy as to fetch the source code and issue single command: